nodejs/diagnostics/documentation/memory/step2/using_heap_snapshot.md

 You need to have a way to invoke it without stopping the process, so calling it in a http handler or as a reaction to a signal from the operating system is advised.
 Be careful not to expose the http endpoint triggering a snapshot.
 It should not be possible for anybody else to oaccess it.

-For versions of Node.js before v?TODO? you can use the  [heapdump package](https://www.npmjs.com/package/heapdump)
+For versions of Node.js before v11.13.0 you can use the  [heapdump package](https://www.npmjs.com/package/heapdump)

 ### How to find a memory leak with Heap Snapshots